-Management Board: We currently have a management board of four trustees: Patrick Coghlan (Chair), Chris Whitehouse (Secretary), David Wildgoose (Treasurer / Finance Manager), Chris Brown (IT, and events lead).
+Management Board: Following our AGM in October 2018 we currently have a management board of five trustees: Patrick Coghlan (Chair), Laurence Coates (Secretary), David Wildgoose (Treasurer / Finance Manager), Chris Brown (Vice chair, and events lead), RIchard Brown (member).
 Our operations manager is Ann Hartley.

 Here are a handful of our volunteers.
 (If you’re not here and you’d like to be, send us a photo and quick bio.
 We’d be happy to add you!)